-New construction has accounted for 8 new structural stormwater Best Management Practice (BMP) facilities on campus bringing the total number of stormwater BMP's at JMU to 102.
+New construction has accounted for 8 new structural stormwater Best Management Practice (BMP) facilities, 1 Filterra being moved to a nearby location, and a conversion of a dry pond to a wet pond, bringing the total number of stormwater BMP's at JMU to 110.
 These new BMPs, shown in the table on the next page, have been added to JMU's BMP database to ensure annual inspections and required maintenance.
 All new BMP's were installed as part of a project under a Construction General Permit and have been, or will be, provided to the DEQ as part of the projects permit Notice of Termination.

-A total of 125 inspections were performed on the structural BMP's.
+A total of 154 inspections were performed on the structural BMP's.
+Additional inspections and maintenance on a wet pond has been added to prevent clogging of orifices.
 All maintenance work completed on the structural BMP's was considered to be typical maintenance items.
-Approximately \$27,882 was expended for inspections, maintenance and repairs of stormwater management facilities.
+Approximately \$50,295 was expended for inspections, maintenance and repairs of stormwater management facilities.